easyJet leads Britain's FTSE lower as global bond rout resumes

 Nav Banwait, chief market strategist at Thames Capital Markets, said the longer-term outlook for the FTSE was positive, with the market helped by signs of a British economic recovery such as data on Tuesday that showed that industrial output grew at its fastest rate in six months in March.

-However, he added that unease in financial markets caused by the bond market sell off could hit the FTSE in the near-term.
+However, he added that unease in financial markets caused by the global bond market sell off could now send the FTSE lower.

 “We’re anticipating a move down to 6,900 points, but we will be looking to cautiously buy into the market here as we expect the FTSE back up at 7,100 points in the next two weeks,” he said.